How Do I Convert My Team To TDD ?

 What Kind of Baby Steps Do I Start With For Refactoring?

-Apply simple clean code techniques like naming variables well which allows you to remove unecessary clutter such as all those code comments, moving lines into methods which are named in a way that self describes so that you don't need comments and so you can isolate pieces of behavior; that's where you'll need to start.
+Apply simple clean code techniques like naming variables well which allows you to remove unecessary clutter such as all those code comments, moving lines into very small methods (extract-to-method) that doe one thing only, and then naming those methods in a way that self describes so that you don't need comments all over the place, and so that you can find and isolate pieces of behavior; that's where you'll need to start.
 That's how you start that refactoring path.
-You'll start to make very small changes that have BIG impact.
+You'll start to make very small changes that have BIG impact to making the campground cleaner than you found it.

 Too many tools up front, and especially heavy tools like resorting automatically to mocking frameworks and too much magic is not what you want in your test infrastructure.
 That makes things complex.
 They present a huge learning curve for the team, and it's not being lean.

 Example: Are you using Jest?
 Don't start with Jest Mocks.
 Are you using Mocha?
-Don't start with Sinon just for the hell of it.
+Don't start with Sinon just for the hell of it or because you heard everyone uses it for testing.
 Keep mocking frameworks out as much as you can.
 And choose light mocking frameworks if you do.
 Jest Mocks are not light.
 They're a heavy messy framework that'll just make your life more complex just like Moq in .NET, or Mockito for Java.

 Don't just do what everyone else says to do and blindly start using stuff.
-A lot of times you can create custom fakes, mocks, etc. very easily if you know how.
-If you don't learn, find someone to teach you that.
+90% of the time you can write very simple custom fakes, mocks, etc. and it's not hard... if you know how.
+If you don't know how, find someone who TDD's to teach you that.
 Keep your tests and codebase as simple as possible.

 I use mocha and enzyme as my tools of choice.
 I'm familiar with them, I get them setup quick, and they keep testing simple.
 Mocha can be used for front or backend if coding JS.